-- -Randomized incomplete block designs (see section 1.5.3.3.54) [cross ref.] - -Design for pair-wise comparisons between particular varieties (see section 1.5.3.3.65) [cross ref.] - 1.5.3.3.
-Distinctness may be assessed by statistical analysis for all characteristics or for some characteristics by statistical analysis (in particular quantitative characteristics) and for other characteristics (in general pseudo-qualitative and qualitative characteristics) by side-by-side visual comparison or by notes/single variety records, as appropriate. - 1.5.3.3.
-Uniformity can be assessed by standard deviation for all characteristics, or by standard deviation for some characteristics and by off-types for other characteristics, as appropriate (see document TGP/10/1, section 6.4) [cross ref.].
+- -Randomized incomplete block designs (see section 1.5.3.3.54) [cross ref.] - -Design for pair-wise comparisons between particular varieties (see section 1.5.3.3.65) [cross ref.] - 1.5.3.3.3.2.2 Distinctness may be assessed by statistical analysis for all characteristics or for some characteristics by statistical analysis (in particular quantitative characteristics) and for other characteristics (in general pseudo-qualitative and qualitative characteristics) by side-by-side visual comparison or by notes/single variety records, as appropriate.